Southport Reporter: Development history

 In 2013 the group started backing the Liverpool JCI as part of their aim to use the online paper to help development and improve the area's image.

 IN 2014 the group was still leading the way as they started to get involved with the UK's first fully independent press regulation known as IMPRESS - the Independent Press Regulator.
-Southport Reporter and its connected websites became the one of the first members of the new Regulator in 2016.
+Southport Reporter and its connected websites became one of the first members of the new Regulator in 2016.
 This was a major step, resulting in PR from the likes of The Financial Times, the UK's Press Gazette and the UK's Guardian.
 This makes them fully regulated and lets them publish and display the 'IMPRESS Kitemark.'